NEW: "We're just hopeful that this tragedy will not be in vain," says a NY representative

 “We’re just hopeful that this tragedy will not be in vain and that we will be able to heed the words of the Ramos family and bring the city together to heal,” said U.S. Rep. Hakeem Jeffries, a Democrat who represents large sections of Brooklyn.

-Ramos had just turned 40; Liu had been married two months ago.
+Ramos had just turned 40 this month; Liu got married two months ago.

-Both had dreamed of being police officers, Bratton said.
+Both dreamed of being police officers, Bratton said.

 “One of the unfortunate realities of policing is that you put that blue uniform on and you become part of the thin blue line between us and anarchy,” Bratton said.